alidiak/QPT_with_Diffusion_Maps/README.md

 The Exact_Diagonalization folder contains ED simulations of quantum-many-body models and will use the generated samples to perform diffusion maps (among other unsupervised dimension reduction and clustering techniques such as PCA and autoencoders with k-means).
 The MPS_Postprocessing uses a set of optimized MPS, draws samples, and performs diffusion maps.
 The Utils folder contains the supporting functions used for ED, MPS processing, dimension reduction, clustering, and plotting.

-The Edgemats folder contains a Mathematica notebook that generates the adjacency matrices for certain lattices.
+The Edgemats folder contains a Mathematica notebook that generates the adjacency matrices for certain lattices, which can be used to simulate a quantum many-body model on the lattice.